 Thank You for this very useful file, I have been able to add ICC Profile support to jp2image.cpp. #1243 will be finished today.

 I'm particularly pleased to get this done as exiv2 can write/rewrite/modify/delete ICC profiles.
 I don't believe ExifTool can write ICC profiles!
 Incidentally, Exiv2 has a friendly working relationship with Phil Harvey.
 He's inspirational.

-#11 Updated by Robin Mills 7 months ago
+#11 Updated by Robin Mills about 2 years ago

 Thanks for doing that, Phil.
 I'm very surprised that this issue has been in the code for a long time without being raised.
 Clearly very few people use Exiv2 with JP2.
 I believe Jpeg2000 has not gathered much market acceptance.

 I'm glad you issue a warning.
 I'll update libexiv2 to do the same.
 Silently forgiving spec violations amounts to changing the specification and is the road to chaos.